Cartoonist

 Some editorial cartoonists are employed full-time by major newspapers and magazines.
 Often their work is transmitted electronically to several newspapers at one time.

 Cartooning is a very competitive field that is difficult to enter.
 Freelance cartoonists must spend a lot of time marketing their drawings and ideas to potential employers.
-They often need to develop a working relationship with 10 or more clients who provide regular work to make a modest income.
+They often need to develop a working relationship with 10 or more clients who provide regular work in order to make a modest income.
 Some cartoonists also work as illustrators or graphic designers.
 For more information, see the Illustrator and Graphic Designer profiles.

-The employment outlook (PDF) in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.